 - Guiding the Fight

-As the fight begins, Sarama’s tempo intensifies, matching the energy of the bout.
+As the fight begins, Muay Thai Orchestra’s tempo intensifies, matching the energy of the bout.
 This dynamic rhythm guides fighters, helping them maintain focus, timing, and flow as the match progresses.

 - Cultural and Emotional Connection